OxT7723/InfoSecResources/README.md

 20. Netlas—Search and monitor internet connected assets.
 21. CRT sh—Search for certs that have been logged by CT.
 22. Wigle—Database of wireless networks, with statistics.
-23. PublicWWW—Marketing and affiliate marketing research.
+23. PublicWWW—Marketing, and affiliate marketing research.
 24. Binary Edge—Scans the internet for threat intelligence.
 25. GreyNoise—Search for devices connected to the internet.
 26. Hunter—Search for email addresses belonging to a website.